Skip to content

 Minimum Bitbucket Version

-To connect a project to code from a Bitbucket project, no global configuration is required.
+To connect a project to code from a Bitbucket project, you don't need to install plugins in Bitbucket or change admin settings.
 You just need to follow these steps:

 1. Ensure that the Teamscale instance base URL is configured correctly.